saucecontrol/Brotli-IIS/readme.md

 Browser Support
 ---------------

-As of the end of 2017, Brotli is supported in [all modern browsers](https://caniuse.com/#feat=brotli).
+Since the end of 2017, Brotli has been supported in [all modern browsers](https://caniuse.com/#feat=brotli).

 There are however, some gotchas related to the way the browser support is implemented.